Search for light long-lived particles in $pp$ collisions at $\sqrt{s}=13$ TeV using displaced vertices in the ATLAS inner detector

 All events considered in the analysis are required to have at least two jets with a BDT score greater than 0.5.
 An event-level discriminant ($\mathrm{BDT}_{j_0} \times \mathrm{BDT}_{j_1}$) is computed by taking the product of the BDT scores of the two jets in the event with the largest BDT scores.
 From each of the three search regions, two signal regions (SRs) are defined based on the candidate DV multiplicity in the event, $n_{\mathrm{DV}}=1$ or $n_{\mathrm{DV}} \geq 2$, resulting in a total of six SRs.
 Events in the $n_{\mathrm{DV}} = 1$ SRs are required to have $\mathrm{BDT}_{j_0} \times \mathrm{BDT}_{j_1} > 0.9$.
 This condition is relaxed to $\mathrm{BDT}_{j_0} \times \mathrm{BDT}_{j_1} > 0.7$ in the $n_{\mathrm{DV}} \geq 2$ SRs.
 Example distributions of the event-level discriminant can be found in the Supplemental Material.

 The dominant sources of background are $t\overline{t}$ and $W$+jets, $Z$+jets, and multijet production in the 1-lepton, 2-lepton, and VBF enriched SRs, respectively.
 The background contribution is estimated using a fully data-driven approach, following the method developed in Ref.~\cite{EXOT-2018-57}.
 In each of the three search regions, a control region (CR) is defined by requiring $\mathrm{BDT}_{j_0} \times \mathrm{BDT}_{j_1} < 0.7$.
-Assuming a 12\% branching ratio of $H \rightarrow ss$ from Ref~\cite{HIGG-2021-23}, the fractional signal contribution in the CRs is expected to be less than 1\%.
+Assuming a 12\% branching ratio of $H \rightarrow ss$ from Ref.~\cite{HIGG-2021-23}, the fractional signal contribution in the CRs is expected to be less than 1\%.
 The probability that a jet is matched to a DV is computed separately in each of the three CRs and encoded in a three dimensional map parameterized in jet \pt, the jet flavor tagging score (DL1r)~\cite{FTAG-2019-07} that separates light and heavy flavor jets, and BDT score.
 The map is divided evenly in the BDT dimension using a bin width of 0.01 in the 1-lepton region, and 0.025 in the 2-lepton and VBF enriched regions where fewer events are selected.
+The three probability maps are shown in Fig. 4 of the Supplemental Material as two-dimensional projections.
 The per-jet probabilities are then used to compute the probability that each event contains exactly one, or greater than one DV based on the \pt, DL1r, and BDT scores of the jets in the event.
 The per-event probability weights are applied inclusively to data in the search regions to predict the distributions of $\mathrm{BDT}_{j_0} \times \mathrm{BDT}_{j_1}$ in events with $n_{\mathrm{DV}} = 1$ and $n_{\mathrm{DV}} \geq 2$.